Animals in School

 - Mammals obtained from the wild shall not be brought into schools for any purpose.
 Note: Skunks, bats, and raccoons are particularly dangerous because they are frequent carriers of rabies.

 - Monkeys shall not be brought into school.
 Monkeys can carry human diseases (e.g., tuberculosis, infectious hepatitis) and infect human beings.

 - Turtles shall not be brought into the classroom unless they were previously certified to be free of salmonella infection.

 - Experienced speakers, using reasonable precautions, may be allowed to make presentations with their animals.

-- Pets should not be brought in by teachers, other staff members, or students.
+- Pets shall not be brought in by teachers, administrators, other staff members or students.

-- Horses are not permitted on school grounds, this includes pony rides.
+- Horses shall not permitted on school grounds, this includes pony rides.